sajdakabir/march-landing/src/content/satellite/clipper.md

 # clipper

-this is a chrome extension that lets you save things from the browser with context from web pages,  from notes to twitter bookmarks, almost everything.
+a chrome extension that lets you save things from the browser with context from web pages,  from notes to twitter bookmarks, almost everything.

 TODO: add loom video.